coostdocs/codoc/content/en/co/thread.md

 ```

-- Reset the ptr of the current thread to p, p is 0 by default, and the previous ptr will be deleted.
+- Reset the ptr of the current thread to p, p is 0 by default, and the previous ptr will be deleted by `D()(x)`.
-- The parameter p must be a pointer by `operator new`.